Version Control with Git

 /tmp/new_repo

-Exercise: Initialize a Git repository in this folder.
+Exercise: Initialize a new Git repository in this folder.

 Solution